ADVERTISEMENT

 2. Look for telltale clues.

 Use your ancestors’ geographic and class origins as clues.
-According to Roberts, most Americans with royal roots have New England Yankee, Pennsylvania Quaker or Tidewater planter forebears.
+According to author Roberts, most Americans with royal roots have New England Yankee, Pennsylvania Quaker or Tidewater planter forebears.
 The immigrants who brought their blue blood with them to the New World were most likely Puritans settling in New England, Quakers (often Welsh) in Pennsylvania, Scots in mid-Atlantic states (some to Virginia) and Anglican “cavaliers” to Tidewater Maryland, Virginia and South Carolina.
-If you have a sizable number (50 to 100) of immigrant ancestors in one or more of these areas, you “can expect to find a royally descended forebear,” Boyd says.
+If you have a sizable number (50 to 100) of immigrant ancestors in one or more of these areas, you “can expect to find a royally descended forebear,” Roberts says.

 Other good indicators are gentry-level occupations such as a wealthy farmer or merchant, governor, minister or military officer.
 Find out as much as possible about the emigrant, his wife, children, occupation, religious beliefs and anything else that might help to place him in a proper family, Thompson advises.